Prof. Dr. Spyros Papapetros

 - “‘Ohne Füße und Hände’: Historiographische Bemerkungen über die anorganische Bewegung der Schlangen von Philo von Byblos bis Aby Warburg” in Schlangenritual: Der Transfer der Wissenformen vom Hopi Tsutikive zu Aby Warburgs Kreuzlinger Vortrag edited by Cora Bender, Thomas Hensel, and Erhard Schuettpelz (Berlin: Akademie Verlag, 2007), 217-267.

 What if force could not be controlled, measured, or located in a fixed spatial direction?
 And what if humanity once lived in a world of such indescribable forces, where power and agency were not yet appropriated by singular objects, be they artifacts, plants, animals, or human persons?
-This radical ontological and epistemological hypothesis constitutes the main premise of what Wilhelm Wundt, following the studies of R. R. Marett, called the “pre-animistic theory”—a hypothetical state that could not be experienced in extant tribal societies yet was intuitively rediscovered in ethnographic circles around 1900 as a necessary precondition for the origin of animist religion, three decades after animism itself had been resuscitated in Edward Tylor’s comparative anthropological descriptions.
+This radical ontological and epistemological hypothesis constitutes the main premise of what Wilhelm Wundt, following the studies of R. R. Marett, called the “pre-animistic theory”—a hypothetical state that could not be experienced in extant indigenous societies, yet was intuitively rediscovered in ethnographic circles around 1900 as a necessary precondition for the origin of animist religion, three decades after animism itself had been resuscitated in Edward Tylor’s comparative anthropological compendium.